Tom Brady Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Recent Performances

-- In last week's outing against the Giants, Brady threw for 307 yards while completing 65.2% of his passes, while throwing two touchdowns with one interception.
+- Last week against the Giants, Brady went 30-for-46 (65.2 percent) for 307 yards, while throwing two touchdowns and one interception.

 Brady's Tampa Bay Teammates